Geography Mini-Book Unit Study

-Our geography mini-book unit can help children tour the globe noting wonderful facts about different countries.
+Our Geography Mini-Book Unit Study can help children tour the globe noting wonderful facts about different countries.

 Children are naturally curious about the world around them, and they should be encouraged to explore different countries and cultures as part of a well-rounded education.
-Hopefully, this project will start them off on a great adventure in learning about different people and places.
+Hopefully, this project will start them off on a great adventure learning about other people and places.

 -Find the country on the map provided.